 8. Promoting sustainable and quality employment and supporting labour mobility.

-9. Promoting social inclusion and the fight against poverty and any kind of discrimination.
+9. Promoting social inclusion and the fight against poverty and against all forms of discrimination.

 10. Investment in education, training and lifelong learning.